 Waterfalls in West Iceland

-Hraunfossar: Hraunfossar = the lava falls, got their name because they look like they are coming right out of the Hallmundarhraun lava field that shaped after an eruption of one of the subglacial volcanoes of the Langjökull glacier.
+Hraunfossar: Hraunfossar = the lava falls, got their name because they look like they are coming right out of the Hallmundarhraun lava field that was shaped after an eruption of one of the subglacial volcanoes of the Langjökull glacier.
 The waterfalls, located in West Iceland, in the Borgarfjörður district, are like a collection of a lot of small and big streams, stretching over a distance of 900m.
 That is also why they look especially spectacular and beautiful, even more so, since the water of Hraunfossar that flows into the Hvítá river looks turquoise or even milky white.
 Good to know: Hraunfossar is located near another nice waterfall: Barnafoss = the children’s fall.

 Dynjandi: Dynjandi waterfall = the thunderous waterfall (also known as Fjallfoss = the mountain fall), is the highlight of the Westfjords, as it resembles a wedding cake or bride’s train, and really is just as beautiful and unique!
 For many people, it’s the most beautiful waterfall in Iceland, and that’s why it’s often called the jewel of the Westfjords.
 It’s 100m high, 30m wide at the top, and 60m wide at the bottom.
 The closer you’ll get the more majestic it’ll be!